OutSystems/docs-product/src/develop/ui/patterns/web/utilities/charactercount.md

 ---
 tags: runtime-traditionalweb;
-summary: CharacterCount displays the number of characters left to be entered in a target input field.
+summary: Character Count displays the number of characters left to be entered in a target input field.
 ---

 # Character Count